+The 2017 ordering period is closed.
 Each year, the book ordering period opens in May and runs through July, with several reminders throughout the period.
-Below are the new selections for 2017.
-In May we will announce the opening of the book selection/ordering period.
-We appreciate your patience until then.
+In May 2018, we'll update this page with the new selections for 2018, and announce the opening of the book selection/ordering period then.

 In today's fast-paced world of competitive workplaces and turbulent economic conditions, each of us is searching for effective tools to help us to manage, adapt, and get ahead of the pack.

 The term Emotional Intelligence (EQ) needs little introduction — it's no secret that EQ is critical to your success.
 But knowing what EQ is and knowing how to use it to improve your life are two very different things.

 Emotional Intelligence 2.0 delivers a step-by-step program for increasing your EQ via four core EQ skills that enable you to achieve your fullest potential:

 Emotional Intelligence 2.0 is a book with a single purpose — increasing your EQ.

 Megyn Kelly has cemented her reputation as one of the most respected, hardest hitting journalists in America.
 Now in her debut book, Megyn goes behind the scenes of the stories and storms that landed her in the anchor chair of one of the most successful news broadcast in cable news.
 Having grown up in a family whose values rejected the "Trophies for everyone" mentality, Megyn traces the experiences that shaped her professional ascent.
 Megyn also sheds light on the challenges she has faced as a professional woman and working mother, revealing her approach to issues of gender in the workplace as well as how her success is rooted in the adage "Be so good they can't ignore you".